- Institutional Review Board (IRB)

 A: The approval stamp date corresponds with the date that the IRB gave the study approval (e.g., the IRB meeting date).
 The approval termination is the date that IRB approval of the study expires (typically one year from the approval date, but could be less).
 If a consent document was modified during the approval period, the stamp would also have the date that the change was approved (it corresponds with the date that the IRB signed a change-in-protocol form.)

 Subjects who enroll on a study must sign a valid consent document (i.e., the study approval has not expired).
-This consent is valid for the duration of the subject's participation unless changes to a study require a subject to be re-consented with the modified document.
+This consent is valid for the duration of the subject's participation unless changes to a study require a subject to be re-consented with a modified document.

 Adverse Event Reporting

-Q12: What if a serious adverse event occurs on a Friday night after IRB office hours and it is not possible to submit a complete adverse event report to the IRB within the reporting timeline of 3 calendar days?
+Q11: If a serious adverse event occurs on a Friday night after IRB office hours and it is not possible to submit a complete adverse event report to the IRB within the reporting timeline of 3 calendar days?

 A: The reporting requirement stipulates that the serious adverse event be reported in 3 calendar days.
 If some details of the report cannot be completed, submit the report with a statement that a revised report will be submitted to the IRB when the details are known.